sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/IntroToCPULator.md

 ### Stacks, Subroutines, Interrupts

-To complete our introduction to progrmming concepts, at [Subroutines and Stacks](../docs/stacks-routines.md)
+To complete our introduction to progrmming concepts, look at [Subroutines and Stacks](../docs/stacks-routines.md)

 Then look at [Interrupts](../docs/Interrupts.md)